Ennugi

 Ennugi (𒀭𒂗𒉡𒄄) was a Mesopotamian god associated with agriculture, especially irrigation, and with the underworld.
 According to an incantation he was also considered to be the creator of grubs.
-He was considered a member of the court of Enlil, and appears in god lists alongside its other members, such as Ninimma and Kusu.
+He was a member of the court of Enlil, and appears in god lists alongside its other members, such as Ninimma and Kusu.
 He was worshiped in Nippur, where his temple Erabriri was most likely located.
 He is also mentioned in a number of myths, including Atra-Hasis and the Epic of Gilgamesh.

-Character
+Name and character

+Manfred Krebernik and Jan Lisman suggest that Ennugi's name is a shortened form of the theonym Enlunugid, possibly "the lord who lets nobody return", known from the Early Dynastic Zame Hymns, as well as the Fara and Abu Salabikh god lists.
+Benjamin Foster argues that he was an underworld deity.
+A late explanatory list (CT 25, 49) explains his name as "lord of the netherworld, lord of no return" (bēl erṣetim bēl lā târi).
+However, despite the similarity of the names he most likely was not the same deity as Ennugigi, who is attested in a number of sources, including the myth Nergal and Ereshkigal, as one of the gatekeepers of the underworld.

-Ennugi was associated with irrigation, though he was not the only Mesopotamian god responsible for it.
+Ennugi was also associated with irrigation, though he was not the only Mesopotamian god responsible for it.
 His epithets highlight his agricultural character.
-He could be called the "lord of dike and ditch" or the "lord of the field and ploughmen."
+He could be called the "lord of dike and ditch" or the "lord of the field and ploughmen".
 He is also mentioned in the text Lipit-Ishtar and the Plow as one of multiple deities partaking in fieldworks, the other ones being Ninurta, Lisin, Suen, Nuska and Ninamaškuga.

 An incantation states that Ennugi was the creator of grubs.
 Other mythical figures who could be credited with the creation of various similar living beings were Ninkilim and Alulu, a primordial king of Eridu.

-Benjamin Foster argues that Ennugi was considered to be an underworld deity.
-According to Richard L. Litke, a folk etymology explaining his name as "lord of the (under)world; lord of no return" has been identified on the tablet CT 25 49.
-However, despite the similarity of the names he most likely was not the same deity as Ennugigi, who is attested in a number of sources, including the myth Nergal and Ereshkigal, as one of the gatekeepers of the underworld.